 - Store medications, household poisons and cleaners up high, out of reach.

-- Install baby gates at the top and bottom of stairs.
+- Install secure baby gates at the top and bottom of stairs.

-- Bracket flat-screen TVs and tall furniture to the wall.
+- Bracket TVs and tall furniture to the wall.

-- Tie up cords for window coverings so they are out of reach.
+- Cut or tie up cords for window coverings so they are out of reach.

-- Lock up any guns in your home in a gun safe or lock box.
+- Keep guns unloaded, out of reach, and locked up in a gun safe or lock box.
+Lock up ammunition separately.

 - Install four-sided fencing, self-closing gate latches and door alarms around swimming pools.

-Remember that no amount of childproofing replaces the most important part of keeping your child safe—active adult supervision.
-For more information about childproofing, watch the video below or call us at 253-403-1234.
+Remember that no amount of childproofing replaces active adult supervision, but supervision alone does not prevent accidents.
+For more information about childproofing, watch the video below and/or contact us online or via email at [email protected].